 I would like it to lay flatter against the side of my face for a longer period of time.
 Any suggestions on style and/or product to achieve that result?
 Thank you for considering my questions. — Denise

-A: Denise, thank you for your pictures and question.
+A: Denise, thank you for sending along your pictures and hair question.
+The first thing I will say is that the bangs do suit you—they're actually beautiful.

 Your hair needs to be texturized around the jawline with regular scissors (not thinning scissors), going in and slicing out some of the weight.
 When you do that, it goes from being bulky to allowing freedom between the curls.
 So the curls will relax and move better, instead of clumping on top of each other with no room for them to move.